Dumas Malone: Harvard University Press

 Malone viewed the role of the Harvard University Press as primarily an academic institution as opposed to a business.
 His administration of the Press achieved significant success, garnering wide recognition from the publication of several notable works—including two Pulitzer Prize-winners—and it saw a doubling in sales.
-Malone's aspiration of opening up the Press to the general public fueled a good reputation for producing important publications; in May 1941, Conant congratulated him, saying, "The general history of the Press for the past year is certainly one of which you may well be proud [...]
+His aspiration of opening up the Press to the general public fueled a reputation for producing important publications.
+In May 1941, Conant congratulated him, saying, "The general history of the Press for the past year is certainly one of which you may well be proud [...]
 Keep it up!"
 As the war continued, however, the Press' margins became strained by an increasing sales deficit, and the relationship between Malone and the university administration began to deteriorate over serious financial issues in the midst of World War II.
 William Henry Claflin Jr., Harvard's treasurer, enacted a series of cost-cutting measures which sought to limit the affairs of the HUP to be subordinate to a "strict economy;" in response, Malone appealed to university officials who, in turn, drafted a memorandum reaffirming the HUP's independence.

 With a stagnant audience for academic works and student enrollment waning during the war, Malone recalled his time as director to be "basically a lame-duck leader."
+Mounting financial and administrative quandaries complicated his wartime directorship and diminished its reputation.
 When news reached Conant of a roughly $26,000 deficit the Press had accumulated during the 1942 fiscal year, his good relationship with it ended promptly.
 In January 1943, Malone's salary and duties were reduced; in April, a majority of officials doubted his future leadership in a vote of no-confidence.
 Following this rapid decline, Malone presented his letter of resignation on July 17, writing that "the major criteria by which my work is judged differ materially from those applied to the academic departments of the University."
-The Harvard Corporation accepted his request, and, in April 1943, Malone formally resigned his position as director in order to return to Virginia and begin work on his biography of Jefferson; he and his family moved to Charlottesville, Virginia, in the summer of that same year.
+The Harvard Corporation accepted his request, and, in April 1943, Malone formally resigned his position as director in order to return to Virginia and begin work on his biography of Jefferson.
+He and his family moved to Charlottesville, Virginia, in the summer of that same year.